 - Supporting K-12 education through collaborative partnerships with school districts in every region of the Commonwealth including, but not limited to: school-to-career programs, college planning, early college programs, dual enrollment, and with more than 14 statewide articulation agreements with Vocational Technical High Schools.

-- Preparing and helping students to transfer to four-year colleges/universities with significant cost savings through the Commonwealth Commitment as well as with more than 800 articulation agreements with more than 90 four-year private and non-MA public institutions throughout New England and New York and Vermont; as well as two statewide transfer agreements with Dean College and Suffolk University who are accepting the entire MassTransfer Block and provide scholarships to community college transfer students).
+- Preparing and helping students to transfer to four-year colleges/universities with significant cost savings through the Commonwealth Commitment as well as with more than 800 articulation agreements with four-year public and private institutions globally (including three statewide transfer agreements with Northeastern University, Dean College and Suffolk University who accept the entire MassTransfer Block and provide scholarships to community college transfer students).